 Amendments to the ICAC Act

-A number of amendments have been made to the ICAC Act:
+A number of amendments have been made to the Independent Commission Against Corruption Act 1988 ("the ICAC Act"):

 Independent Commission Against Corruption Amendment Act 2005

-In June 2004 the Premier announced that the ICAC Act would be reviewed to determine whether the terms of the Act remain appropriate for securing the ICAC's objectives.
+In June 2004 the Premier announced that the ICAC Act would be reviewed to determine whether the terms of the Act remained appropriate for securing the ICAC's objectives.

 The Hon Justice Jerrold Cripps QC was appointed by the Premier to undertake the review, with a scheduled completion date of 29 October 2004.
 Justice Cripps withdrew from the review upon his appointment as ICAC Commissioner and Bruce McClintock SC was appointed to take over and complete the review by 31 January 2005.